elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Contains the elements we want to interact with in our tests.

-Each file inside the tasks folder represents a screen in our application.
+Each file inside the screens folder represents a screen in our application.
 When the screens are complex, e.g. Hosts with its multiple tabs, the page is represented by a folder and the different important parts are represented by files.

 Example: